PrawinSanjai/ChatBot/README.md

-ChatBot is a simply designed website with ChatGPT API.
+ChatBot is a simply designed website with Google Bard(or) Gemini API.